-More than 1200 teachers, policymakers and researchers are gathered in Sydney today for the 17th annual ACER Research Conference.
-Addressing the theme School Improvement: What does the research tell us about effective strategies?, the conference covers not only what schools can do to improve outcomes for students but also how they can do it most effectively.
+More than 1200 teachers, policymakers and researchers gathered in Sydney for the 17th annual ACER Research Conference.
+Addressing the theme 'School Improvement: What does the research tell us about effective strategies?' the conference covered not only what schools can do to improve outcomes for students but also how they can do it most effectively.

 According to Dr Ainley much, and possibly more, can be learned from studying changes over time as from studying high achieving countries.
 He highlighted a decline in average achievements in Australian lower secondary-level reading and mathematics over recent years, and said this indicates that improvement initiatives in Australia need to be broadly based.

-“When teachers see data as providing critical information about individual students, they engage with it differently and are keen to learn more about what it means and how they might best use it,” said Dr Glasswell.
+'When teachers see data as providing critical information about individual students, they engage with it differently and are keen to learn more about what it means and how they might best use it,' said Dr Glasswell.

-The ACER Research Conference 2012, on the theme School Improvement: What does the research tell us about effective strategies?, takes place in Sydney from 26 to 28 August.
+The ACER Research Conference 2012, on the theme 'School Improvement: What does the research tell us about effective strategies?' was held in Sydney from 26 to 28 August.

 Full conference papers for each of the speakers are available from <research.acer.edu.au/research_conference/RC2012/>